paladin-t/my_basic/README.md

 You can definitely [link with MY-BASIC as a lib](https://github.com/paladin-t/my_basic/wiki/Link-with-MY_BASIC) as well.

-For more details about using MY-BASIC when it's already integrated with a project, please see [MY-BASIC Quick Reference](MY-BASIC%20Quick%20Reference.pdf) or read the Wiki pages below.
+For more details about using MY-BASIC when it has be integrated with a project, please see [MY-BASIC Quick Reference](MY-BASIC%20Quick%20Reference.pdf) or read the following Wiki pages.

 ## [Wiki](https://github.com/paladin-t/my_basic/wiki)

-Most of the fundamental topics are mentioned in the [MY-BASIC Quick Reference](MY-BASIC%20Quick%20Reference.pdf); there are still some other scattered ones besides these aspects, such as the desine principle, machinism behind MY-BASIC, effective practice, etc; all issued in the [Wiki](https://github.com/paladin-t/my_basic/wiki):
+The [MY-BASIC Quick Reference](MY-BASIC%20Quick%20Reference.pdf) includes most of the fundamental topics, however, it hasn't covered everything, such as the design principle, machinism behind MY-BASIC, effective practice, etc; all of them are issued in the [Wiki](https://github.com/paladin-t/my_basic/wiki):

 * Principles
  * [Passes](https://github.com/paladin-t/my_basic/wiki/Passes)